 Japanese at Parkfield

-Parkfield Primary School offers a Japanese Language program from Year 2 to Year 6.
+Parkfield Primary School offers a Japanese Language program from Year 2-6.

 Japanese has been part of the Parkfield Primary School program for well over 18 years.
 The program is co-ordinated by our experienced language teacher who has been teaching Japanese for 22 years.
 The program is innovative, vibrant, challenging and held in a dedicated Japanese class room.
 The Japanese room holds a rich array of authentic materials and resources that the students are exposed to for meaningful experiences.
 Students are able to develop a love of learning another language in a safe, caring and motivating environment through games, songs, art and play through a holistic approach to teaching.
 Students also benefit from the visit of a native Japanese teachers assistant once a week that further deepens the experience of Japanese language and its culture.